Nutbush City Limits | Chords + Lyrics

 Should you play along with the original recording, you might find it nicer to tune up a few Hz to around 444.
 My free online guitar tuner can help you with this.

-Here’s a link to the complete lesson (members only): Nutbush City Limits chord analysis and TAB.
+Here’s a link to that part of the lesson: Nutbush City Limits – Guitar Lesson with TAB.

 Tina Turner was discovered by Ike, joined his band, and even married him.
 Together they achieved great success with many hits.